 The last entitlement determination was made on 29 September 2011.
-A total of 150 seats will be contested at the next federal election for the House of Representatives in accordance with the following table.
+A total of 150 seats will be contested at the next federal election for the House of Representatives after this entitlement determination in accordance with the following table.

 |New South Wales||48 seats|